Rahulchandnani1/Assignment/README.md

 Then we start the server by
    npm start

-#Then we made five different routes  Get find all users
+#Then we made five different routes
 post to create a user
-get to get particular details like i have given data which is for product delete to delete particular product patch here i have used it for  update user.
+get to get particular details like i have given data which is for product delete to delete particular product patch

 Then I used Postman and try routes